-The S&P 500 Index has been used for comparative benchmark purposes because the goal of the stated strategy is to provide equity-like returns.
-The S&P 500 is a broad based index reflecting the performance of the equity market in general.
-The index is based on total returns which includes dividends.
-While we believe this is an appropriate benchmark to use for comparison purposes, it should be expected that the volatility of the Broadleaf Growth Equity Portfolio may be higher due to its concentrated nature.
+The S&P 500 Index and Russell 1000 Growth Index have been used for comparative benchmark purposes because the goal of the stated strategy is to provide equity-like returns.
+The S&P 500 is a broad based index reflecting the performance of the equity market in general, while the Russell 1000 Growth is a broad based index reflecting the performance of a growth investing style bias.
+Both indices are based on total returns which includes dividends.
+While we believe these are appropriate benchmarks to use for comparison purposes, it should be expected that the volatility of the Broadleaf Growth Equity Portfolio may be higher due to its concentrated nature.